 - Actual questions, such as "how much do tickets cost?".

 - Statements indicating the user's intent, such as "book appointment".

 - Other kinds of responses including emoji, images or stickers.

 Your chatbot's response to a question can vary based on which conversation the chatbot is in when the user sends the question.

-Notifications allow you to send messages to a user without them first interacting, such as appointment reminders.
+Notifications are sent to specific users, such as appointment reminders.
 You can schedule event notifications per-user for a specific time relative to their time zone.